FMMT666/launchpad.py/README.md

       PARAMS:
       RETURN:

+---
+## Detailed description of Launchpad "Classic" only methods

 ### Reset()

     Resets the Launchpad and (quickly) turns off all LEDs.

       PARAMS:
       RETURN:

 ### LedGetColor( red, green )